STEP & SNAP

 Step 2: A SNAP eligibility worker will meet with you either in person or over the phone.
 Most offices are offering same day or next day service for interviews.
 You will need to provide:

 - Social Security numbers for everyone applying (original cards not required)

 - Proof of income for the last 30 days (such as check stubs)

 - For non-citizens, proof of the lawful immigrant status of household members seeking benefits

 Step 3: Once you receive your SNAP EBT card, you will be provided with a brochure on how to use it to purchase food.

 Additional Help & Resources

 - Concerned about how SNAP could impact your immigration status?
 Know your rights and the facts!
 See Protecting Immigrant Families or Oregon Immigration Resource, or call the Oregon Law Center-Legal Aid Services of Oregon Public Benefits Hotline at 1-800-520-5292 for answers to your questions about public benefits and public charge.

 - Interested in other local resources?
 Check out the Emergency Local Resources for assistance with internet/technology, food, and housing.

-- Have a question about how this quarter is going to work?
-Check out the Spring 2020 Frequently Asked Questions to find answers about financial aid, the library, laptop checkouts, and more.
+- Have a question about how the COVID-19 pandemic has affected classes and campus?
+Check out these Frequently Asked Questions to find answers about financial aid, the library, laptop checkouts, and more.